We Tested the Best Humidifiers and Our Top Pick Covers the Largest Square Footage We’ve Seen

 Q. What is the recommended indoor humidity level?

-The ideal indoor humidity level for health and comfort is between 40 and 50 percent to help ease cold and allergy symptoms and make breathing easier while not making the air so humid that it promotes mold growth.
+The ideal indoor humidity level for health and comfort is between 40 and 50 percent to help ease cold and allergy symptoms and make breathing easier.
+This level won’t make the air so humid that it promotes mold growth, which is key to maintaining good air quality and avoiding the need for a dehumidifier

 Q. Where should a humidifier be placed in a room?